aerospike/aerospike-client-nodejs/docs/api-changes.md

 ### Changed Semantics of `Client#createIndex` and `Client#indexRemove` Commands

-The `Client#createIndex` command now returns an error with status code `AEROSPIKE_ERR_INDEX_FOUND` if an index with the same name already exists and/or if an index of any name already exists on the same bin.
+The `Client#createIndex` command now returns an error with status code `ERR_INDEX_FOUND` if an index with the same name already exists and/or if an index of any name already exists on the same bin.

-The `Client#removeIndex` command now returns an error with status code `AEROSPIKE_ERR_INDEX_NOT_FOUND` if no index with the given name exists in the cluster.
+The `Client#removeIndex` command now returns an error with status code `ERR_INDEX_NOT_FOUND` if no index with the given name exists in the cluster.

 ### Shared Memory Layout & Key Changes